Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: Contact Mode Based Manipulation Models

 \subsection{Solve for Desired Motions at Every Timestep}

-In Section~\ref{sec:forwardintegrate}, we use a time-stepping scheme to compute the object trajectories.
+In Section~\ref{sec:forwardintegrate}, we use numerical integration to compute the object trajectories.
 Here we describe how we find the object motion at each timestep using the force and motion models derived above.
 We solve a quadratic program to obtain the optimal motion given a desired velocity $v^o_{\mathrm{des}}$:

 where $\epsilon \lambda^T \lambda$ is a regularization term on the contact forces.